“In a refugee camp, stories are everything. Everyone has one, having just slipped out from the grip of a nightmare.”

 A timely, provocative and personal examination of the refugee experience

 Aged eight, Dina Nayeri fled Iran along with her mother and brother, and lived in the crumbling shell of an Italian hotel-turned-refugee camp.
 Eventually she was granted asylum in America.
-Now, Nayeri weaves together her own vivid story with those of other asylum seekers in recent years, bringing us inside their daily lives and taking us through the stages of their journeys, from escape to asylum to resettlement.
-In these pages, a couple fall in love over the phone, and women gather to prepare the noodles that remind them of home.
-A closeted queer man tries to make his case truthfully as he seeks asylum, and a translator attempts to help new arrivals present their stories to officials.
+Now, Nayeri weaves together her own vivid story with those of other asylum seekers in recent years.
+In these pages, women gather to prepare the noodles that remind them of home, a closeted queer man tries to make his case truthfully as he seeks asylum and a translator attempts to help new arrivals present their stories to officials.

-With surprising and provocative questions, The Ungrateful Refugee recalibrates the conversation around the refugee experience.
+Surprising and provocative, The Ungrateful Refugee recalibrates the conversation around the refugee experience.
 Here are the real human stories of what it is like to be forced to flee your home, and to journey across borders in the hope of starting afresh.

 “Dina Nayeri has written a vital book for our times.
 The Ungrateful Refugee gives voice to those whose stories are too often lost or suppressed.
 Braiding memoir, reportage and essayism, Nayeri allows those fortunate enough to have never been stateless or displaced to glimpse something of the hardships and subtleties of the refugee experience.
 Written with compassion, tenderness and a burning anger, her book appears at the end of a decade in which division and dislocation have risen to a terrible pitch.
 It speaks powerfully from – and to – the heart.
 Please read it”